sinedied/articles/articles/diy/internal-battery-nts-1/internal-battery-nts-1.md

 ![Picture showing wires placement on the battery board](./assets/wire-position.jpg)

 After that, place the power switch on the left hole, and fit the USB plug of the battery board on the other one.
-You have to force a bit to to place the USB plug as it's designed to be a tight fit.
+You have to force a bit to place the USB plug as it's designed to be a tight fit.
 You can use a small knife to remove any small bumps due to the 3D printing if it's a bit too tight to fit.
 The USB plug should clip in and be vertically aligned with the hole.
 Once in, it should not move anymore, as opposed to the power switch which will need some glue to stay in place.

 ![Picture showing the power switch and USB plug mounted in the side panel](./assets/place-usb-switch.jpg)